 Students covered under another health insurance plan must actively waive the Randolph College Student Health Insurance Plan.
 If you do not waive the Randolph College Student Health Insurance Plan, the fee will remain as a charge on your account.
 If the Randolph College Student Health Insurance Plan is waived, the charge will be removed.

-Evidence of alternative health insurance coverage must be received by August 25 (or January 25 if entering in the spring) by using the online waiver system (found at www.firststudent.com).
+Evidence of alternative health insurance coverage must be received by August 15 (or January 15 if entering in the spring) by using the online waiver system (found at www.rcmdstudentbenefits.com/randolph).
 When the waiver has been successfully completed, you will receive a confirmation.
 Print this confirmation and keep a copy for your records.
-After successfully waiving the Randolph College Student Health Insurance Plan, the fee will be removed from the student account.
+After successfully waiving the Randolph College Student Health Insurance Plan, the fee will be removed from the student account within 7-10 days.

 For further information please contact our insurance administrator: RCM&D, Paige Fritze at 1-800-346-4075 ext.
 1607 or email: email@example.com.